Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 }

-All children will have grow() set to 0 by default (meaning they will grab nothing of the extra space that might be available), except the Space component , which has the default size 1, because that's often how you want to use it.
-But feel free to call grow() also on Space children if you want it to be something else.
+All children will have grow() set to 0 by default (meaning they will grab nothing of the extra space that might be available), except the Space component , which has the default grow() set to 1, because that's often how you want to use it.
+Feel free to call grow() also on Space children if you want it to be something else.

 Example